 It’s also a valuable feature for holidays, when it is common practice to make a holiday-themed post, but most full-time employees are enjoying the time off with their family.
-With content automation, you can avoid the need to log in during holidays but still make posts announcing or celebrating the holiday.
+With content marketing automation, you can avoid the need to log in during holidays but still make posts announcing or celebrating the holiday.

-Whether you use an analytics-based scheduling platform or not, if you automate the posting of your content, you can measure your performance more consistently.
+Whether you use an analytics-based scheduling platform or not, if you automate the posting of your content creation, you can measure your performance more consistently.
 For example, if you post content at random times, sometimes once a day and sometimes ten times a day, you’ll have random data that doesn’t align into any one coherent picture.
 But if you use automated content to post every hour, on the hour, every day of the week, it will soon be very clear which times and which post types are the most popular.
 You can then use that information to paint a picture of your “average” follower, and customize your posting strategy to cater to them.

-Content automation also gives you a chance to make controlled experiments.
+Content Digital marketing automation also gives you a chance to make controlled experiments.
 For example, you can use one Monday as a “control” measure, scheduling posts as you normally would, and use another Monday as an “experiment” group, making a variation in post type, frequency, or timing to measure which is better at attracting interest.

 There are, however, a few downsides to relying on content automation for the bulk of your social media campaign.
 Scheduling your posts in advance is a great way to save time and stabilize the consistency of your posts, but it also leaves you vulnerable to a handful of risks.